jsharp83/jsharp83.github.io/_posts/2015-10-25-OpenCV-Setting-in-Android.md

   ![sc9.png](https://raw.githubusercontent.com/jsharp83/jsharp83.github.io/master/images/2015_10_25/sc9.png)
   * change build.gradle like following.
 If you have more information about this, see this [link](http://hujiaweibujidao.github.io/blog/2014/10/22/android-ndk-and-opencv-development-with-android-studio/)

-6. change content_main.xml and MainActivity.java.
+6. Change content_main.xml and MainActivity.java

 7.
 If you see 'hello-jni' string on your simulator, it is end of NDK setting.
 ![sc10.png](https://raw.githubusercontent.com/jsharp83/jsharp83.github.io/master/images/2015_10_25/sc10.png)